 There’s nothing more exciting than the thought of cruising down the highway in the driver’s seat of your new car.

-No more carpools and public transportation; just you and your new ride.
+No more carpools and public transportation, just you and a new ride.

 But it takes a little time and effort to make those dreams a reality.
 You don’t want to be bamboozled by a slick car salesman.